 Most of Rodin’s work all ties back to The Gates of Hell, Rodin received a commission to create a pair of bronze doors for a new decorative arts museum in Paris.
 Although the museum never opened its doors, The Gates of Hell became the most iconic work of his career and a key to understanding his artistic aims.

-During the thirty-seven-year period, 1880-1917, Rodin worked on the project continually added, removed, or altered the more than two hundred human figures that appear on the doors.
+During the thirty-seven-year period, 1880-1917, Rodin worked on the project continuously adding, removing, or altering the more than two hundred human figures that appear on the doors.

 Today, scholars regard The Gates of Hell as nothing short of a masterpiece.